 - Final Game September 20, 1954

-Chico would hit .304 for the Shreveport Sports in the AA Texas League in 1953 and an even .300 for the Toledo Mud Hens of the AAA American Association in '55.
-He would appear in the American Association for a total of five seasons (1955-59), sporting a combined five-year average of .282.
-He finished up his careeer north of the border with the Dallas Rangers in 1959.
+Chico hit .304 for the Shreveport Sports in the AA Texas League in 1953 and an even .300 for the Toledo Mud Hens of the AAA American Association in 1955.
+He appeared in the American Association for a total of five seasons (1955-1959), sporting a combined five-year average of .282.
+He finished up his career north of the border with the Dallas Rangers in 1959.

 The record shows that Garcia's managing career covered from 1965 to 1986 with six different organizations in the Mexican League.